google/dart_cli_pkg/README.md

 ## Dart CLI Packager

-This package provides a set of [Grinder][] tasks that make it easy to release a Dart command-line application on many different release channels, to Dart users and non-Dart users alike.
-It also integrates with Travis CI to make it easy to automatically deploy packages.
+This package provides a set of [Grinder][] tasks that make it easy to release a Dart command-line application on various release channels, for both Dart and non-Dart users alike.
+It also integrates with Travis CI to simplify automatic package deployment.

 [Grinder]: https://pub.dev/packages/grinder